AccessCodeLib/BuildAccdeExample/README.md

 Example usage of the [msaccess-vcs-build action](https://github.com/AccessCodeLib/msaccess-vcs-build)

-## Example workflows
+## Example Workflows

-* Build-github-vm-install-office.yml
+* **Build-github-vm-install-office.yml**
-  * use GitHub windows latest
+  * Uses GitHub-hosted Windows (latest)
-  * install Microsoft Office with Chocolatey => In my opinion, there may be issues with the Office license here!
+  * Installs Microsoft Office via Chocolatey
+    → *Note: In my opinion, there may be issues with the Office license here!*

-* Build-self-hosted*.yml
+* **Build-self-hosted\*.yml**
-  * Use self-hosted runner with installed Microsoft Office => you can use your legal Office license!
+  * Uses a self-hosted runner with Microsoft Office already installed
+    → *This allows you to use your valid Office license!*
-  * As Office is already available pre-installed, the process is much faster
+  * As Office is pre-installed, the process is significantly faster